dustytrail33/CRUD-API/README.md

 This is a simple REST API application built with Node.js that implements:

+- Basic CRUD operations for user management
+- Clustering support (round-robin load balancing)
 - In-memory data storage
-- HTTP request routing without external frameworks
-- Clustering support (round-robin load balancing)
-- Basic CRUD operations for user management

 ---